tooh/alfred-bugzilla-workflow/README.md

 ## Bug tracker

 Have a bug or a feature request?
 Please open a new issue.
-Before opening any issue, please search for existing issues and read the [Issue Guidelines](https://github.com/necolas/issue-guidelines), written by [Nicolas Gallagher](https://github.com/necolas/).
+Before opening any issue, please search for existing issues.

 ## Author